dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/test-selection-examples.md

 <Tabs queryString="indirect-selection-mode">
 <TabItem value="eager" label="Eager mode (default)">

-For example, during the build process, any model that depends on the selected "orders" model or its dependent models will be built.
-Tests that refer to the selected "order" model or its dependent models will be executed during the testing process:
+In this example, during the build process, any test that depends on the selected "orders" model or its dependent models will be executed, even if it depends other models as well.

 ```shell
 dbt test --select "orders"